 - 1 1/2 pounds boneless, skinless chicken thighs

 - 1 4-ounce can diced green chiles

-Close the lid of the pressure cooker—making sure it clicks to seal—and set it for 10 minutes on high pressure.
+- Close the lid —making sure it clicks to seal and that the knob is set to SEALING—and set for 10 minutes on high pressure.

-Release the pressure on the slow cooker and when the lid unlocks, open carefully as there might be a residual bit of steam remaining inside.
+- Release the pressure by turning the knob to vent the steam.
+When the lid unlocks, open carefully as there might be a residual bit of steam remaining inside.

-Divide the chicken into meal-size portions as appropriate for your needs and freeze until ready to use.
+- Divide into meal-size portions as appropriate for your needs and freeze until ready to use.